reybalolot/airline-booking-system/README.md

 **Usability**
 - User Interface (UI): The website should be easy to navigate, with a clean and intuitive design that guides users through the booking process.
 - Accessibility: The website should comply with accessibility standards (e.g., WCAG 2.1) to ensure it is usable by people with disabilities.
-- Responsiveness: The webiste should be responsive and function well on various devices, including desktops, tablets, and smartphones.
+- Responsiveness: The website should be responsive and function well on various devices, including desktops, tablets, and smartphones.
 - Localization: The website should support multiple languages and currencies, based on the user’s location.
 **Maintainability**
 - Code Quality: The codebase should be modular and follow best practices to make it easy to update and extend.